pyodide/pyodide/docs/project/roadmap.md

 re-use existing tooling, and seeking synergies with existing initiatives in this space, such as, conda-forge.

+See issue {issue}`795`.

-# Improve support for WebWorkers
+## Improve support for WebWorkers

 WebWorkers are the main solution to run heavy computational tasks in a non blocking manner in the browser.
 Currently Pyodide runs in WebWorkers, however the user experience and reliability can be improved.

+See issue {issue}`1504`

+## Synchronous IO

+Tons of existing APIs for IO are synchronous.
+Unless we can support synchronous IO, much of the existing Python ecosystem cannot be ported.
+Luckily {user}`joemarshall` has a solution for this involving rewinding the Python stack.
+He has [a prototype implementation here](https://github.com/joemarshall/unthrow).
+We would like to bring this into Pyodide as a core feature.

+See issue {issue}`1503`.

-# Write http.client in terms of Web APIs
+## Write http.client in terms of Web APIs

 Python packages make an extensive use of packages such as `requests` to synchronously fetch data.
 We currently can't use such packages since sockets are not available in Pyodide.
 We could however try to re-implement some of the stdlib libraries with Web APIs, potentially making this possible.

+Because http.client is a blocking API, we first need support for synchronous IO.

+See issue {issue}`140`.